christocracy/cordova-plugin-background-geolocation/README.md

 Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".

-Plugin is both foreground and background geolocation provider.
+Plugin is both foreground and background geolocation service.
 It is far more battery and data efficient then html5 geolocation or cordova-geolocation plugin.
 But it can be used together with other geolocation providers (eg. html5 navigator.geolocation).

-On Android you can choose from two location service providers:
+On Android you can choose from two location location providers:
 * ANDROID_DISTANCE_FILTER (forked from [cordova-plugin-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation))
 * ANDROID_FUSED_LOCATION